SirPryderi/CSCU9T6-Exam-Notes/README.md

 - Hypotesis are mutually exclusive and exhaustive
 - Piece of evidence are conditially independent

-This mode is usually inaccurate, because the assumptions above are mostly never true, but this model has evolved into **belief networks** that are not giving very promising results.
+This model is usually inaccurate, because the assumptions above are mostly never true, but the model has evolved into **belief networks** that are  giving very promising results.

 ## Fuzzy Logic
 **Fuzzy logic** is an alternative method to boolean logic for determining the value of a property.
 Instead of being either true or false, a percentage of how much the current condition fits a definition is used.